 - and not exercising authority over the men in your lot, but becoming examples to the flock.

 - And when the Chief Shepherd is revealed, you will receive back the unfading crown of glory.

-- In the same way, younger men(23)“younger men” is one word in Greek.
+- In the same way, younger men(26)“younger men” is one word in Greek.
 In Roman society, boys would cease to be children between 14 and 16 at the yearly festival Liberalia.
 At this point, the boy became a man in the sense of becoming legally responsible for his own actions.
 However, he didn’t become a man with full rights in society until he turned 25, and had restrictions on what he could do until that age.
-These “younger men” were often considered irresponsible and prone to making bad decisions, which is a possible reason for Peter’s instruction here. be submitted to the elders.
-And all of you, gird yourselves(24)“gird yourselves” is one word in Greek, which can also carry the connotation of clothing yourself.
+Hebrew culture had a similar arrangement, beginning at the bar-mitzvah and also ending at about 25.
+These “younger men” were often considered irresponsible and prone to making bad decisions, which is a possible reason for Peter’s instruction here.
+Modern science has shown that a male brain finishes development at about 25, giving this distinction between “men” and “young men” a biological component that the ancients apparently noticed via behavior. be submitted to the elders.
+And all of you, gird yourselves(27)“gird yourselves” is one word in Greek, which can also carry the connotation of clothing yourself.
 “Girding” is a cultural reference, referring to the process of tying a belt or rope around the waist to gather their long robes and prevent them from getting in the way of work.
-It figuratively came to mean getting ready for action or work. in humility towards one another because “God arrays himself in battle against the proud, but gives grace to the humble.”(25)quotation/allusion to Psalm 138:6
+It figuratively came to mean getting ready for action or work. in humility towards one another because “God arrays himself in battle against the proud, but gives grace to the humble.”(28)quotation/allusion to Psalm 138:6

 - Therefore, be humbled under the mighty hand of God so He might elevate you in a proper season,